AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 ## A feast at the grand hall
 ### eating and roleplaying
 ### Mystery of something in the forbidden forest
+- all npc's advise to go to the headmaster if you notice something forbidden
 ### going to the forest at night
 - trying to hide from the ghosts